sibvic/fxts2-templates/templates/readme.md

 Features set:

-- Multi-position entry
+- Multi-position entry (plus only)
 - Signal reversal
-- Heikin-Ashi as a source
+- Heikin-Ashi as a source (plus only)
 - Entry/exit timeframes
 - Close on opposite
 - Position cap
 - Amount types: lots, % of equity, Risk % of equity
-- Stop: no, pips, high/low, ATR
+- Stop: no, pips, high/low, ATR (plus only)
-- Close position on daily profit
+- Close position on daily profit (plus only)
 - Trading time
 - Mandatory closing
-- Alerts (including Telegram and Discord)
+- Alerts (including Telegram and Discord) (plus only)
-- DDE alerts export
+- DDE alerts export (plus only)
-- Order execution on other platforms
+- Order execution on other platforms (plus only)

 [Description of template parameters](https://github.com/sibvic/fxts2-templates/wiki/base_strategy-Template-parameters)